Bee Hand-Pollinating is the Canary in the Coal Mine

 But all that changed.
 Today there are no bees, even for the farmers that cannot afford to buy the pollen and pay for hand-pollination.

-This is our canary in the coalmine.
-Are we ready for this?
+This is our canary in the coal mine

 The disappearance of our bees means we won’t have any almonds to eat.
 Or blueberries, raspberries, apples, pears, squash, cantaloupes, pumpkins, feijoas, strawberries, figs, avocados, mangoes, plums, cherries, cocoa and other delicious foods.
 Are you ready for the day that these and other foods disappear from our shelves?